vpenso/conversio/README.md

     conversio -h

-Convert all files called `*.markdown` inside a defined directory and all sub-directories into HTML and store them in the destination directory.
+Convert all files called `*.markdown` or `*.md` inside a defined directory and all sub-directories into HTML and store them in the destination directory.

     conversio ~/docs/path/to/files ~/public/path